Nordic Nato accession set to reinforce Baltic states' security

 Nato Secretary-General Jens Stoltenberg said at the Nato summit of foreign ministers in Berlin on Sunday that in this interim period, Nato would “look into ways to provide security assurances, including by increasing Nato’s presence in the Baltic region, in and around Finland and Sweden”.

-Otto Tabuns, executive director of Baltic Security Foundation (BSF), an organization promoting the security and defence of the Baltic Sea region, told bne IntelliNews that Finland and Sweden choosing to join Nato “could increase tensions with Russia”, but would “undoubtedly benefit” the Baltic states’ defence.
+Otto Tabuns, executive director of Baltic Security Foundation (BSF), an organisation promoting the security and defence of the Baltic Sea region, told bne IntelliNews that Finland and Sweden choosing to join Nato “could increase tensions with Russia”, but would “undoubtedly benefit” the Baltic states’ defence.

-“It is in the Russian interest for Finland and Sweden to stay out of Nato, as that keeps Nato and EU from closer security cooperation and keeps separate the defence efforts of Sweden, Finland and the Nato members that share the Baltic Sea.
-Such a division had allowed Moscow's bilateral influence to matter more,” Tabuns underscores.
+“It is in the Russian interest for Finland and Sweden to stay out of Nato, as that keeps Nato and EU from closer security co-operation and keeps separate the defence efforts of Sweden, Finland and the Nato members that share the Baltic Sea.
+Such a division had allowed Moscow's bilateral influence to matter more,” Tabuns underscored.

 What is important for the Baltic states, he says, is that the Baltic Sea – likely to be contested in any potential conflict – would not be completely blocked for the purposes of reinforcement.

-“Therefore, the security of key points such as [the island of] Gotland and the energy and telecom infrastructure that crosses the Baltic Sea is crucial, and is reinforced when backed by a collective security arrangement.
+“Therefore the security of key points such as [the island of] Gotland and the energy and telecom infrastructure that crosses the Baltic Sea is crucial, and is reinforced when backed by a collective security arrangement.
 Russia may not be able to stop that by opening another front right now.
-But it is expected to further threaten the two states to delay a Nato decision until a moment when it is better able to stop it,” the BSF director points out.
+But it is expected to further threaten the two states to delay a Nato decision until a moment when it is better able to stop it,” the BSF director pointed out.

 Spectrum of capabilities